frontbenchHQ/Mini-Project-Stopwatch-Assignment-1/README.md

 - Clone your created repo and work on it to push your code.

+- Use `githubbox.com` instead of `github.com` in your repository path, to create a synced codesandbox(always in sync with code in your repo).
+Read more [here](https://codesandbox.io/docs/importing#import-from-github)

 **Task 2: Project Requirements**

 - [ ] Create a Component for timer with initial value for timer as `00:00:00`.
 Feel free to customise styles for it (Can be a simple `span` or `p` tag to display timer as well).